This document introduces Google Cloud SQL.

 - Cloud SQL customer data is encrypted when on Google’s internal networks and when stored in database tables and temporary files (with encryption of backups coming soon)

-- Synchronous or asynchronous geographic replication
+- Synchronous or asynchronous replication between multiple zones

 - Import or export databases using mysqldump